samsiljee/MS_sonification/NEB_competition_description.md

 This project approaches the data in a radically new way, engaging new senses, and challenging the way we deal with mass spectrometry data.
 While it won't surpass traditional methods to analyse the data for biological insights, it has useful application in quality control of raw data.
 More importantly, it is a step towards briding the gap between art and science.
+Seeing the surprise and joy in the people I share this work with is testimony to its uniqueness.

 ### How is this project different from other similar efforts, if any?
 (900 characters)